zum Hauptmenü zum Seiteninhalt zur Subnavigation zum Footermenü zur Suchfunktion zu den Hinweisen der Barrierefreiheit

 The study does not replace the water law approval required for the construction, operation, expansion or modification of hydropower plants.
 The lower water authority of the district office is responsible for hydropower plants with an output of up to 1,000 kW.
 The water rights procedure examines whether the project in question can be approved and which (ecological) requirements it is subject to.
 Which approval procedure is considered in each individual case depends on the type of project and the intensity of the impact.
 We therefore recommend that the project is coordinated in advance.

-For the construction, operation and modernization of plants for the use of hydropower, the "Model procedure manual for water law approval procedures" developed by the state of Baden - Württemberg can be used as a guide (procedure manual according to § 11a para.
-3 WHG).
+The "Model procedure manual for water law approval procedures" developed by the state of Baden - Württemberg can be used as a guide for the construction, operation and modernization of hydropower plants (procedure manual in accordance with Section 11a (3) WHG).
 In Baden - Württemberg, the respective approval authorities responsible under water law are regarded as uniform bodies.
 You can find the "sample procedure manual" here.

 Further information

-Baden-Württemberg Ministry for the Environment, Climate Protection and the Energy Sector
+Baden-Württemberg Ministry of the Environment, Climate Protection and the Energy Sector

 on the European Water Framework Directive